Overarching Curriculum Intent Statement 2025-26

 As we are a First School we have the privilege of starting each child’s journey and therefore focus on ensuring the basic skills of each subject are secure.
 The basic skills are reinforced across the whole of our curriculum We then build on these steps to ensure that each child is prepared for their next stage of education and in shaping their future ambitions.

 When redesigning our curriculum, we worked very closely with the First, Middle and High School partners within our Multi Academy Trust.
-Our primary aim when forming the ULT in 2017, was to become a locally geographic all through 3-18 schools’ network, with one of our key strengths being the strong transition and curriculum development.
+Our primary aim when forming the i2e in 2017, was to become a locally geographic all through 3-18 schools’ network, with one of our key strengths being the strong transition and curriculum development.

 Implementation